grassrootseconomics/docs.grassecon.org/docs/edu/training.md

 * Reduce inequality
 * Reward non-economic behaviors (as defined today, such as planting a forest) **only **if the community provides ongoing backing for the project.

-A CIC cannot:
+A CAV cannot:

-* Run independently: the community (or an agency) must have administrators who care for and manage the CIC system
+* Run independently: the community (or an agency) must have administrators who care for and manage the CAV system
-* Operate without commitments from the issuing community to redeem the CIC for goods and services.
+* Operate without commitments from the issuing community to redeem the CAV for goods and services.

 ### Sarafu Network

-The Grassroots Economics Foundation works to empower local economies through community inclusion currencies.
-When users register on the network they are automatically given some SRF to use as an introduction to the CIC concept and technology.
-SRF is a CIC that is created by Grassroots Economics and used for training and CIC related services.
+The Grassroots Economics Foundation works to empower local economies through CAVs.
+When users register on the network they are automatically given some SRF to use as an introduction to the CAV concept and technology.
+SRF is a CAV that is created by Grassroots Economics and used for training and CAV related services.

-Grassroots Economics is partnering with organizations such as the Red Cross to provide support for CIC programs.
+Grassroots Economics is partnering with organizations such as the Red Cross to provide support for CAV programs.
 SRF is granted to communities throughout Kenya.
-These grants, sometimes called Airdrops, will serve as a trial for communities to experiment with the CIC before determining whether they would like to launch their own CIC.
-SRF used to teach people the basic CIC concepts.
+These grants, sometimes called Airdrops, will serve as a trial for communities to experiment with the CAV before determining whether they would like to launch their own CAV.
+SRF used to teach people the basic CAV concepts.

 The SRF injection offers the following benefits to communities receiving the grants:

-* Actual experience with a CIC before creating their own.
+* Actual experience with a CAV before creating their own.
 * Injection of credit (SRF) that can be used by local people to pay for their expenses.
 * Encouragement of local economic activity.
 * Infusion of funds that goes where the people want it to go, encouraging independence rather than dependence.
 * Statistics on the usage of the SRF.
-When it becomes time to implement their own CIC, these communities will have actual data on how SRF was used and they can determine the correct local policies based on real data.
+When it becomes time to implement their own CAV, these communities will have actual data on how SRF was used and they can determine the correct local policies based on real data.

-However, the injection of SRF or any CIC also poses some risks to the communities, so it is important that there be some education about CICs.
+However, the injection of SRF or any CAV also poses some risks to the communities, so it is important that there be some education about CAVs.
 Potential risks:

-* If people misuse the CIC, some individuals may lose money, goods or services.
+* If people misuse the CAV, some individuals may lose money, goods or services.
 * People could become disillusioned with the use of alternative currencies rather than learning lessons for improvement.
-* Communities may come to expect that charities will purchase CICs with no strings attached, encouraging dependence on aid agencies.
+* Communities may come to expect that charities will purchase CAVs with no strings attached, encouraging dependence on aid agencies.

 This manual provides educational resources that can be used by any community to mitigate these risks.
-If CICs are used properly, they become long-term structures for the economic health of communities.
+If CAVs are used properly, they become long-term structures for the economic health of communities.

-### Creating CICs
+### Creating CAVs

-CICs are vouchers which are backed by commitment of goods and services.
-This manual guides a community through determining how to use, create and allocate CIC to people and projects.
+CAVs are vouchers which are backed by commitment of goods and services.
+This manual guides a community through determining how to use, create and allocate CAV to people and projects.

-CICs must be backed 100% by local goods and services of the issuers like vouchers.
-This means that credit, in the form of CICs, is infused into the community based on the commitments from the issuers.
+CAVs must be backed 100% by local goods and services of the issuers like vouchers.
+This means that credit, in the form of CAVs, is infused into the community based on the commitments from the issuers.

 ### Gathering the Participants

-To have a CIC function in your community, you will need stakeholder businesses to redeem the CIC for goods and services.
-Therefore, it is important that a CIC is created by a group of initial participants that includes important community members such as leaders, business owners, pastors, farmers, and producers.
-The more influential the participants are, the faster the CIC will spread in the community.
+To have a CAV function in your community, you will need stakeholder businesses to redeem the CAV for goods and services.
+Therefore, it is important that a CAV is created by a group of initial participants that includes important community members such as leaders, business owners, pastors, farmers, and producers.
+The more influential the participants are, the faster the CAV will spread in the community.

 ### Being Willing to Play

-Participants in this training on CICs will get an experience of how a CIC would work in their community.
+Participants in this training on CAVs will get an experience of how a CAV would work in their community.
 The exercises in this guide are designed prior to implementation so that enough community members can understand what they are getting into and make an intelligent decision as a community about next steps.
-They may or may not be ready to implement the CIC at the end of the training.
+They may or may not be ready to implement the CAV at the end of the training.

 ## **Course Implementation**